tiny-boat/tiny-boat.github.io/_posts/2018-04-26-jekyll about.markdown

 categories: jekyll update
 ---

 This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at<!--excerpt--> [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /